davidthemarsh/textify/README.md

 Each provider will provide the following end points:

+### **/info**

-  * **info** - Provides a json object that provides details and information about this provider.
+Provides a json object that provides details and information about this provider.
 The response has the following format:

 ```
 {